Skip to content

 2) Examples

-What: A few short input→output examples that show the exact format, tone, and steps the model should follow.
+A few short input-output pairs that show the exact format, tone, and steps the model should follow.
+Reach for examples when you need a specific template (tables, JSON, SQL, API calls) or when you want domain-specific phrasing and consistent tone.

 3) Knowledge